concur/concur-platform-sdk-js/README.md

 ###Reports

-This is for the Expense [Reports API](https://www.concursolutions.com/api/docs/index.html#!/Reports)
+This is for Expense [Reports](https://www.concursolutions.com/api/docs/index.html#!/Reports).
+Allows you to add or update report fields such as Name, comment, custom fields, org unit and policy.

 #####POST Reports